Skip to main content

 Complete units in the following order to satisfy the Requirements of the Award

-Students must complete College units in their first session of study: EDUC1001 and MATH1003
+Students must complete EDUC1001 in their first term of study.

 EDUC1001Language and Learning in your Discipline